HDR Production: What’s the Best Approach and Standard for You?

 Choosing an HDR standard

 So which HDR standard should you choose?
 That might depend on the production approach you take.
 For instance, NBCU produced the Pyeongchang Olympics in three different production formats: S-Log3 Live, HLG, and PQ.
 Ultimately, NBCU chose PQ as a final distribution format, and converted all other formats, including SDR, to this common production format.
 The reason NBCU gave for choosing PQ as its distribution format is because PQ ensures consistency of content quality delivered.
-On the other hand, NBCU used S-Log3 for coverage of the FIFA World Cup, after discovering it provides a good basis for conversion to PQ.
+On the other hand, NBCU used S-Log3 for coverage of the World Cup, after discovering it provides a good basis for conversion to PQ.
 BT.2020 color is used.

-For the FIFA World Cup, HBS selected Sony as a technology partner, and therefore the choice of S-Log3 Live was natural.
+For the World Cup, HBS selected Sony as a technology partner, and therefore the choice of S-Log3 Live was natural.
 For the distribution, a wide variety of formats were offered: SDR, PQ and HLG.

 In the case of BBC, one of the inventors of HLG, production was done in HLG and distribution was made for OTT in HLG and in SDR for MVPDs.